What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Rents are NOT expected to fall across the board.
 In fact, rent is expected to RISE in established suburbs with good amenities.

-rents in established homes continue rising
+rent in established homes continue rising

 apartment rents depend heavily on new supply